 The McCumber relation is very useful e.g. for evaluating the weak absorption cross sections on the long-wavelength side of a laser transition.
 Calculating the absorption cross sections from the emission cross sections can be much more precise than directly measuring the weak absorption.
 Also, the spectral shape of the intrinsic fluorescence can be calculated from the absorption spectrum.
 This can be advantageous when direct fluorescence measurements would be affected by reabsorption in a highly doped sample, or by excited-state absorption.

-See also: gain media, four-level and three-level gain media, rare-earth-doped gain media, transition-metal-doped gain media, transition cross sections, fluorescence, reciprocity method, Füchtbauer–Ladenburg equation
+See also: four-level and three-level laser gain media, rare-earth-doped laser gain media, transition-metal-doped laser gain media, effective transition cross sections, fluorescence, reciprocity method, Füchtbauer–Ladenburg equation

 and other articles in the category physical foundations